-- Ensure that the source catchment (upstream of the source) is free of open defecation, solid waste and other possible contaminants.
-Prohibit leaving dead carcasses and other decaying or contaminating items in the catchment. - Construction or repair of fencing around the water supply structures to avoid haphazard entrance of human beings and animals to the structures.
+- Ensure that the influencing zone of the boring is free of open defecation, solid waste and other possible contaminants.
+Prohibit leaving dead carcasses and other decaying or contaminating items in the influencing zone. - Construction or repair of fencing around the water supply structures to avoid haphazard entrance of human beings and animals to the structures.

-- Construct and maintain run off drainages around the source/intake and other structures to prevent water contamination and safeguard the structures from possible damage. - Repair breakages in pipelines to prevent water/soil and possible contaminants entering the pipe from outside when the pipe is empty, and to prevent water leakage when there is water in the pipe. - Bury all plastic (HDPE) pipe to a sufficient depth below the ground level. - Cover slab of the tanks and chambers should be regularly monitored and immediately repaired if they are found broken or leaking. - Inside and outside of all the structures, including the intake, should be regularly cleaned up. - Rusted pipes and fittings (non-functional) should be replaced. - Prohibit the practices of taking water from public taps to individual households using open pipes as there are more chances to contaminate the water through these open pipes. - Protect the pipelines and other structures, fittings etc. from entering the sewerage or other any possible contaminations. - Regular cleaning of tap stands/platforms. - Chlorination can be considered if there is presence of bacterial contamination.
+- Construct and maintain run off drainages around the boring, overhead tank and other structures to prevent water contamination and safeguard the structures from possible damage. - If the boring is located in an industrial area, contamination of chemical substances is possible.
+Hence, control measures for pollution from industries must be managed. - Repair breakages in pipelines to prevent water/soil and possible contaminants entering the pipe from outside when the pipe is empty, and to prevent water leakage when there is water in the pipe. - Bury all plastic (HDPE) pipes to a sufficient depth below the ground level. - Cover slabs of tanks and chambers should be regularly monitored and immediately repaired if they are found broken or leaking. - Inside and outside of all the structures, including the boring, should be regularly cleaned up. - Rusted or non-functional pipes and fittings should be replaced. - Prohibit the practices of taking water from public taps to individual households using open pipes as there are more chances to contaminate the water through these open pipes. - Protect the pipelines and other structures, fittings etc. from entering the sewerage or other possible source of contamination. - Regularly clean the tap stands/platforms. - Chlorination can be considered if there is presence of bacterial contamination.
 Household level water treatment/purification methods are described below.